Shrek271198/Digit_detection_from_images/README.md

 ```

 #### v) This step is for Windows users only (For Linux users, skip this step)
-> Since this will require showing images we need to download a software called Xming to display the images when running the Python Program.
+> When the Python file is run, it will display images.
+To view them, a software called Xming needs to be downloaded.

 > To download Xming, follow this link and click download: https://sourceforge.net/projects/xming/